wangziqi2013/wangziqi2013.github.io/_posts/2021-05-09-clobber-nvm.markdown

 In the second stage, iDO-style recovery is performed by loading the input values of the transaction to register file and the stack, after which the transaction is re-executed from the beginning by jumping to the logged program counter.
+Compared with previous semantics logging approaches, where the input arguments are logged before the transaction begin, and a transaction is replayed by always re-executing it with the logged input parameters, Clobber NVM does not need to save all input values at transaction begin.
+In fact, only those that will be modified will be undo logged.
+This can sometimes greatly reduce the amount of input parameters to be logged, especially if they are pointer-based structures ("demand logging").